-The assets above which are not invested in the BCPP pool will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
+Any assets which are not invested in the BCPP pool will be reviewed at least every three years to determine whether the rationale remains appropriate, and whether it continues to demonstrate value for money.
 The next such review will take place no later than 2023.

-Structure and governance of the BCPP Pool
+12. Structure and governance of the BCPP Pool